Strategies and performance of the CMS silicon tracker alignment during LHC Run 2: Alignment algorithms

 \section{Alignment algorithms}

 The CMS Collaboration uses two independent implementations of the track-based alignment, \MILLEPEDE-II and \HIPPY.
-The two algorithms follow different strategies.
-The earlier implementations of both algorithms were described in Refs.~\cite{Adam:2009aa,Chatrchyan:2009sr,Chatrchyan:2014wfa}.
+In the mathematical formulation presented in Section~\ref{sec:concepts}, \MILLEPEDE-II also performs a global matrix inversion, whereas \HIPPY neglects the blocks relating the alignment parameters to the track parameters and iterates to improve this approximation.
+Furthermore, the two algorithms follow different strategies.
+They are developed, maintained, and used independently; thus facilitating independent cross-checks.
+The earlier implementations of both algorithms, including techniques such as vertex and mass constraints, were described in Refs.~\cite{Adam:2009aa,Chatrchyan:2009sr,Chatrchyan:2014wfa}.
+The algorithm that was used will be addressed in the following sections when investigating practical cases.
 In this section, we outline the improvements in the two algorithms motivated by the needs of the alignment procedure of the CMS tracker during Run~2.